 \subsubsection{Precision-Recall Curve}

-Precision-Recall Curve (P-R Curve) \cite{boyd2013area} is a curve with Recall as the x-axis and Precision as the y-axis.
+Precision-Recall Curve (P-R Curve) \cite{boyd2013area} is a curve with recall as the x-axis and precision as the y-axis.
 Each point represents a different threshold value, and all points are connected as a curve.
-The Recall (R) and Precision (P) are calculated according to the following equations:
+The recall (R) and precision (P) are calculated according to the following equations:

-where True Positive ($T_P$) means the prediction result is positive class and is judged to be true; False Positive ($F_P$) means the prediction result is positive class but is judged to be false; False Negative ($F_N$) means the prediction result is negative class but is judged to be false.
+where True Positive ($T_P$) denotes the prediction result as a positive class and is judged to be true; False Positive ($F_P$) denotes the prediction result as a positive class but is judged to be false, and False Negative ($F_N$) denotes the prediction result as a negative class but is judged to be false.